 The hills are alive… with the sound of music!
 While you won’t encounter many locals raving about this classic Rodgers & Hammerstein musical, the vast majority of tourists to Salzburg will be!
 Growing up with a mom who is absolutely enamored by the musical retelling of the Von Trapp family story, I’ve always dreamed of seeing the places from that timeless and classic film.

-In the summer of 2012, I was fortunate enough to visit this sophisticated city with my mother and sister.
+In the summer of 2012, I was fortunate enough to visit with my mother and sister.
 While there are loads of other things to experience in Salzburg, these were a few of my favorite things 🙂

 1. Festung Hohensalzburg & Residenzplatz